 What is “documentary” photography and does it include a couple shoot?

 In a nutshell documentary photography is fly-on-the wall photography that captures raw, honest moments as they happen.
 Good documentary images require a certain degree of familiarity and intimacy so in our pre-wedding meet up, please don’t be shy.
-Show us who you guys are as individuals and as a couple and don’t hold back.
-We will take what we learn and use it to make images that capture your unique connection.
+Tell us what you like and dislike, show us your quirks, share any insecurities you might have.
+We’ll take what we learn and use it to make images that capture your unique connection.

 While we love candid documentary photography, we are equally passionate about portraiture.
 So yes, you will absolutely get a couple shoot, should you want one (not everyone does, and that’s also okay).
 We focus on portraiture (the “posed” stuff) twice in the day – bride and groom portraits taken separately before the ceremony and again during your couple shoot, preferably in the hour before sunset when the light is soft and golden.